ProvableHQ/leo/docs/rfc/001-initial-strings.md

 - [ ] append - Appends a `string` to the `string`.
 - [ ] clear - Empties the `string`.
 - [ ] _[TODO: more?]_

+Given the natural conversions between `char` values and integer values discussed earlier, it may be natural to also support element-wise conversions between strings and arrays of integers.
+This will be accomplished, if desired, as part of the type casting extensions of Leo.

 The following code shows a string literal and its actual transformation into an array of characters as well as possible array-like operations on strings: